jmcnamara/XlsxWriter/dev/docs/source/working_with_cell_comments.rst

      worksheet.set_comments_author('John Smith')

 * ``visible``: This option is used to make a cell comment visible when the worksheet is opened.
-The default behaviour in Excel is that comments are initially hidden.
+The default behavior in Excel is that comments are initially hidden.
 However, it is also possible in Excel to make individual comments or all comments visible.
 In XlsxWriter individual comments can be made visible as follows::